PatWitk/SQL-CRUD-demonstration-with-data-analysis-and-PowerBI/README.md

 ![alt text](<Dashboard Slicers Demonstration.gif>)

 Data analysis is most evident in the 'SQL data analysis.sql' file where a robust SELECT command uses a CTE, JOINs, GROUP BYs, CASE WHEN and more to calculate the spending habits of different customers and rank them into value categories.
+The result of this SELECT command is visible as 'table_data_analysis_result.csv'

 # -'1 - SQL CRUD retail data Creation'-
 'CREATE' file makes tables and their relevant foreign keys.
 MANY products can be sold by MANY branches at different prices so a MANY - MANY table is used to establish prduct_price.